• Skip to main content

 Sure, it's not always easy to find just the right read aloud book that everyone will love.
 But that's why you've come to this book list!
 Because you know that we specialize in the best read alouds.
 So here you go: a brand new list of the best family read aloud books to give yourself as a gift this year.
 I guess you could give them to others, too. 😉

-Family Read Aloud Book Gifts
+Family Read Aloud Books for Gifts

-To help you pick just the right book, I’ve listed a “for families who like” book reference and an age recommendation.
+To help you pick just the right book, I've listed a "for families who like" book reference and an age recommendation.
 The age recommendation is for listening; independent reading ages may be different.
+Note that not all 4 year olds are ready to listen to chapter books, this designation is based more on age appropriateness.

-skunk and badger family read aloud book cover
+Skunk and Badger family read aloud book cover

-by Amy Timberlake, illustrated by Jon Klassen
+Skunk and Badger (series) by Amy Timberlake, illustrated by Jon Klassen

 Find it: Amazon | Bookshop